laplace-live/fulfiller/README.md

   id: string // Unique provider identifier
   name: string // Human-readable name
   locationIds: string[] // Shopify location IDs managed by this provider

+  // Check if provider has required configuration isConfigured(): boolean

   // Check if a location belongs to this provider isProviderLocation(locationName: string, locationId: string): boolean